Food Industry Wastes

 - Colin Webb, University of Manchester, Manchester, U.K.

-There were over 34 million tons of food waste generated in the US alone in 2009 - at a cost of approximately $43 billion.
-And while less than 3% of that waste was recovered and recycled, there is growing interest and development in finding ways to utilize this waste in ways that will not only reduce greenhouse gasses, but provide energy, and potentially provide resources for other purposes.
+More than 34 million tons of food waste was generated in the United States in 2009, at a cost of approximately $43 billion.
+And while less than three percent of that waste was recovered and recycled, there is growing interest and development in recovering and recycling food waste.
+These processes have the potential not only to reduce greenhouse gases, but to provide energy and resources for other purposes.

 I. Introduction.
 Causes and Challenges of Food Wastage